hybridauth/hybridauth/README.md

 * ...
 * Make the migration process from HybridAuth 2.x easy and manageable
 * add hooks to getUserProfile, getUserContacts to chage the default behavior/result
-* Rewrite the code documentation and user guide (God help us all)
 * Implement some coding standards (Comments and constructive criticism on this are welcome and appreciated)
 * Hybridauth 3.x will come bundled only 6 "major" providers + OpenID by default -- and only them will be kept maintained on upstream.
 Additionals providers will be maintained independently.
+* Write the code documentation and user guide (God help us all)

 Bundled Providers
 -----------------